Safeguards, Co-Benefits & SDGs

 Child and Forced Labor Protections

-• Project developers must be able to provide documentation that children are not employed or economically exploited, exposed to health conditions, or negatively impacted in terms of education or social development.
+• Project developers must be able to provide documentation that children under the age of 15 are not employed or economically exploited, exposed to health conditions, or negatively impacted in terms of education or social development.

 Contract Workers' Rights